 For those of you not familiar with the show -- and what the hell is wrong with you? -- the letters stand for Naval Criminal Investigative Service.
 The real-life version investigates crimes where the perpetrators or the victims are active-duty personnel of the U.S. Navy and Marine Corps.
 The equivalent agency for the Army and the Air Force is the CID, the Criminal Investigation Division.

 Mark Harmon, a former UCLA quarterback, star of the baseball-themed 1988 film Stealing Home, and son of legendary running back and sportscaster Tommy Harmon, stars as Special Agent Leroy Jethro Gibbs, a former Marine sniper who leads an NCIS team based in Washington, D.C.
-(As Gibbs proves every week, there's no such thing as a former Marine -- only a discharged one.
+(As Gibbs proves every week, there's no such thing as a former Marine, only a discharged one.
 He's also proven a few times that he's no "former" in the sniping department, either.)

 There are, as of the conclusion of the 2010-11 season, 51 Rules.
 According to the show's forensic scientist, Dr. Abby Sciuto (Pauley Perrette), Rules in the 40s don't come up very often.
 "And that's a good thing," she says, "The 40s are for emergency use only."
 Gibbs' 2nd-in-command, Special Agent Tony DiNozzo (Michael Weatherly), says, "If the 40s are in play, it means something unspeakably bad is going down."